 2. Do a kind deed

 Kindness boosts our mental health.
-Can you think of a lovelier tool?!
+Can you think of a lovelier tool?
 Kindness can look like many things.
-It might be a phone call to a friend or relative to say hi and provide connection (ticking the "Connect with others" box too!), or it might be a note in your child's lunchbox.
+It might be a phone call to a friend or relative to say hi and provide connection (ticking the "Connect with others" box too), or it might be a note in our child's lunchbox.
 It could be a bunch of flowers, or calling to ask if a neighbour needs any shopping.

-Kind deeds can be as big or small as you want.
+Kind deeds can be as big or small as we want.
 And the real pleasure is in the giving - not in the receiving of thanks.
-And if you need some ideas, Suzanne shares plenty in this blog from earlier in the year (including some self kindness!).
+And if we need some ideas, Suzanne shares plenty in this blog on some self kindness.

-Knowing you have brightened someone's day, is powerful stuff!
+Knowing we have brightened someone's day, is powerful stuff!

 3. Get Active

 We all know about endorphins!
-They make us feel AMAZING!!!
-So no matter how much you 'don't fancy' a bit of exercise, why not imagine the feeling you'll have afterwards!
+They make us feel amazing!
+So no matter how much we 'don't fancy' a bit of exercise, why not imagine the feeling we'll have afterwards!
 That buzzy, warm glow feeling!

 Getting active will mean different things to each of us.
 And we'll each have different opportunities available to us, depending on what our caring role looks like.

-Maybe it's walking the 1/2 mile to the shop, instead of driving?
+Maybe it's walking the half mile to the shop, instead of driving?
 Maybe it's a seated dance class on Zoom?
 Maybe it's a full blown run for those of us that can!